-The film’s real adhesive is Liam Neeson.
-His face looking oddly broad and flattened, as genuflection to the late Time-Warner chieftain Steve Ross, with a subtle pancakey quality of the Joker, Neeson at first seems like a Bela Lugosi as the Phantom of the Cabaret.
-Absolutely fitting: the blood of Schindler’s humanity having been transfused to God only knows where.
-In silk suits, drinking premium booze as fortification, Neeson’s faithful to the real Schindler, for he was a womanizer, an unrepentant hedonist, a fallen Catholic, and questionably apolitical as means of survival.
+The film’s demonstrable adhesive is Liam Neeson.
+With a face looking oddly broad and flattened, as genuflection to the late Time-Warner chieftain Steve Ross, with a subtle pancakey quality of the Joker, Neeson at first seems like a Bela Lugosi as the Phantom of the Cabaret.
+Absolutely fitting: the blood of Schindler’s humanity seems to have been transfused to God only knows where.
+In silk suits and fur-collared topcoats, drinking premium booze as fortification, he’s faithful to the real Schindler, for he was a womanizer, an unrepentant hedonist, a fallen Catholic, and questionably apolitical as means of survival.
 And he wasn’t above using forced Jewish labor to enrich himself financially or taking up residence in a previously Jewish-own home.
-(In real life, Schindler made attempts to find the original owners to pay them for it.)
-Also true that for Schindler, as with so many Germans, the lives of a few Jews were expendable for the wider glory of the motherland, war having a price that, as he bemoans in the movie, brings out the very worst in people.
+Also true that for Schindler, as with so many Germans, the lives of a few Jews were expendable for the wider glory of the motherland, war having a price that, as he bemoans in the movie, brings out the unimaginable worst in human behavior.
 It isn’t until Schindler sees the merciless destruction of Jewish ghettos in Poland that he begins to realize that eliminating all Jews isn’t “just good old Jew-hating talk, it’s official policy.”
-When he’s approached by a daughter of two elder Jews who face death and she begs him to take them into his factory “haven,” he’s at first infuriated that, one, his own business is regarded as such, and two, that it’s true: his business is being serviced by those without skills, being used by Kingsley to keep selected Jews alive.
+When he’s approached by a daughter of two elder Jews who face death and she begs him to take them into his factory “haven,” he’s at first infuriated that, one, his own business is regarded as such, and two, that it’s true: his business is being serviced by those without skills, being used by Ben Kingsley (as the becalmed Jewish accoutant) to keep selected Jews alive.
 In realizing that his own countrymen are determined to annihilate the Jews, his insouciance changes.
 But not his elegant demeanor of Germanic pride; still arrogant, crafty, he uses it as a means to stall or stop the Nazis from killing the people he’s determined to save.
-As we watch him wield his considerable persuasion, we perceive that the Nazis he’s bargaining with might secretly admire him, though we’re not entirely sure why.
-As Schindler, Neeson, sometimes with one eye in shadow, is rather grotesque, even pallid with his snob appetites; the Germanic showmanship has an Isherwood doominess, and while off-putting to our sensibilities at the beginning, it’s immediately spellbinding, and stays that way and grows on us right to the finale.
+As we watch him wield his considerable persuasion, we perceive that some of the Nazis he’s bargaining with might secretly admire him.
+As Schindler, Neeson, often with one eye in shadow, is rather grotesque, even pallid with his snob appetites; the Germanic showmanship has an Isherwood doominess, and while off-putting to our sensibilities at the beginning, it’s immediately spellbinding, and stays that way and grows on us right to the finale.

-In limited respects, Schindler’s story is the reverse of Judas: while earning praise from many for saving Jews, he earned the enmity of many of his own people: Writes Keneally, “He was hissed on the streets of Frankfurt, stones were thrown, a group of workmen jeered at him and called out that he ought to have been burned with the Jews.”
-As if contemplating Judas’ demise, Schindler once said, “I would kill myself—if it wouldn’t give them so much satisfaction.”
+In limited respects, Schindler’s story is the reverse of Judas: while earning praise from legions for saving Jews, he earned the enmity of many of his own people: Writes Keneally, “He was hissed on the streets of Frankfurt, stones were thrown, a group of workmen jeered at him and called out that he ought to have been burned with the Jews.”
+As if contemplating Judas’ demise, and a reminder that Nazisim is far from buried, Schindler once said, “I would kill myself—if it wouldn’t give them so much satisfaction.”
 He died October 9, 1974, in Frankfurt, from advanced hardening of the arteries of the brain and heart.